 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>

-The title character was based on the author's daughter, Kathy Kohner-Zuckerman, and her adventures growing up in the surf culture on the beach at Malibu in the 1950's.
-As of this note (July 2006), she is 62, petite, healthy and attractive and living in Pacific Palisades with her husband of 42 years.
-And yes, there was a "Moondoggie", who still lives in California and is an artist.
+The title character was based on the author's daughter, Kathy Kohner-Zuckerman, and her adventures growing up in the surf culture at the beach in Malibu during the 1950's.
+She is still petite, healthy and attractive and lives in Pacific Palisades with her husband.
+And yes, there was a "Moondoggie", who lives in California and is an artist.
 See more »

 See more »